 The Importance of Staging

-Staging your home is not a personal decision it’s a business decision that can have an enormous impact on your return on investment and sales timeline.
+Staging your home is not a personal decision, it’s a business decision that can have an enormous impact on your return on investment and sales timeline.
 It’s no coincidence that staged homes sell faster and are easier to sell.

-Staged homes are perceived as the best homes on the market thus, leading to more market exposure and potential buyers’ seeing the value of your home.

-Buyers’ need to fall in love with a home and visualize themselves living there, the best way to do this is staging.
+Staged homes are perceived as the best homes on the market thus, leading to more market exposure and potential buyers seeing the value of your home.
+Why is that?
+Because buyers need to fall in love with a home and visualize themselves living there.

 Here are some tips on successfully staging your home to sell.

 2) Re-arrange or Remove Furniture.
 In home staging, less is more.
 Potential buyers need to feel that the rooms are spacious and flexible.
 Large furniture and numerous pieces of furniture cloud the ability to see the flexibility of the room.

-5) Keep It Clean, Maintained & Organized (Inside & Out).
-Buyers’ should be viewing your home and not your habits.
+5) Keep It Clean, Maintained and Organized (Inside & Out).
+Buyers should be viewing your home and not your habits.
 The perception that a buyer gets when they are walking through a dirty or unorganized home is that the homeowners don’t care about the house and there may be unseen issues.
 If you have a yard this is the first thing a buyer will see, so having it clean and maintained will help buyers keep an open mind.
 Keeping beds made, clothing/personal items properly stored away and clean gives the buyer a perception that you are proud of your home.